iodepo/oih-ui-docker/README.md

 ## Installation

+The primary method we suggest for installation is running the setup_prod.sh script (only for non-local development environments).

+In the .sh file, you will need to change the path to the correct one to copy the Solr data and set the correct permissions.

+Otherwise, you can follow the instructions below:

 Some parts of the guide vary depending on whether you want to start a server locally or in production.

 Follow these steps to set up the OIH UI Docker environment: